 We have a team of Clinical Nurse Specialists, Healthcare Assistants and volunteers working in the community.

 Our medical, emotional well-being, spiritual and therapy teams support the Community Nursing Teams who are working in your home.

 Our Clinical Nurse Specialists can visit you at home or in a local clinic or hospital.
 They’ll give you advice on how to control your symptoms and improve your quality of life and well-being.

 The team can also support your family and carers, often being the first contact you have with the hospice.
 These specialists work closely with GPs and other community nurses and professionals.

 Hospice at Home Clinical Nurse Specialists are available 24 hours a day, seven days a week across east Suffolk.
 They can help when you need expert advice, such as what to do if you have difficult symptoms, and will support you if you want to stay at home, even if you become very unwell.

 These nurses also offer specialist guidance via our 24-hour OneCall telephone advice line, which is free to call from a BT landline on 0800 56 70 111.

 This team works alongside the Nurse Specialists in east Suffolk to offer care when you’re discharged from the hospice or hospital, or when you’re at home before admission.
-The service usually continues for a few weeks – enough time for us to help arrange longer-term care, which other professionals will provide.
+The service usually continues for a few weeks giving us enough time to help arrange longer-term care which other professionals will provide.

 The Inpatient Unit at St Elizabeth Hospice in Ipswich has 18 beds, occupied by patients experiencing difficult symptoms and by those nearing the end of their lives.